jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## New Tech, New Age, New Philosophy

 Life on this Earth has never been easy.
-However, our lives improve with better technology.
+However, our lives improve a lot with better technology.
 Deaths from disease, famine, and war have all decreased as our technological power has gone up.
 We can even look at this pandemic and see how lucky we are.

 I'm serious.
 Think of this, before 1880, doctors didn't even wash their hands before surgeries; nobody knew what bacteria or viruses were.
 Everyone thought disease was caused by "stale air" and would open windows in hospitals if too many people were getting sick.

-In 2020, we're already working on a COVID-19 vaccine.
+In 2020, we're all washing hands, isolating ourselves, and already working on a COVID-19 vaccine.

 We still have many problems today, but our technology in medicine, agriculture, education has given us lives our ancestors would envy.

 And now we have computers and the internet.
 They are game-changers.
 Laptops, digital cameras, tablets, drones, bio-sensors are all millions of times better than just 30 years ago.
 Modern technology dramatically empowers us to keep fighting off pandemics, hunger, ignorance, and war.

-But, only if we use them to keep evolving to stay ahead of our problems.
+But, only if we use them to keep evolving and staying ahead of our problems.

 In Nature, lifeforms evolve in jumps called eras or epochs.
 Likewise, humanity develops new technology in leaps; what we call "ages."
 When a new age comes, its technology is so unique and powerful, it changes how society functions.
 Things were very different in the Stone Age in comparison to the Bronze Age, for example.